-This News article from AEC Business covers XYZ Reality's launch of Engineering-Grade AR headset, the Atom.
+This News article from Construction Global covers XYZ Reality's launch of Engineering-Grade AR headset, the Atom.

 The company that developed the first engineering-grade augmented reality platform is going global with the worldwide launch of Atom.

 XYZ Reality’s Holosite – an AR hardhat solution that lets construction teams view and position holograms of design models ‘to millimetre accuracy’ – has spent the past two years being deployed on projects valued at over £1.5bn, which has helped to refine the technology and position XYZ as a leading construction technology provider.